-- (a) If an institution within the System has entered into a memorandum of understanding pursuant to section 18 of this act, coordinate with the organization that assists victims of sexual assault; - (b) Inform a student or employee of, or provide resources about how to obtain information on: - (1) Options on how to report an alleged incident of sexual misconduct and the effects of each option; - (2) Counseling services available on a campus of the institution and through a local organization that assists victims of sexual misconduct; - (3) Medical and legal services available on or off a campus of the institution; - (4) Available supportive measures; - (5) Counseling related to student loans; - (6) The grievance process of the institution and that the grievance process is not a substitute for the system of criminal justice; - (7) The role of local, state and federal law enforcement agencies; - (8) Any limits on the ability of the advocate to provide privacy or confidentiality to the student or employee; and - (9) A policy of sexual misconduct adopted by the institution pursuant to section 16 of this act; - (c) Notify the student or employee of his or her rights and the responsibilities of the institution regarding an order for protection, restraining order or injunction issued by a court; - (d) Except as otherwise required by state or federal law, not be required to report an alleged incident of sexual misconduct to the institution or a law enforcement agency; - (e) Provide confidential services to students and employees; - (f) Not provide confidential services to more than one party in a grievance process; - (g) Except as otherwise required by state or federal law, not disclose confidential information without the prior written consent of the student or employee who shared the information; - (h) Support a complainant in obtaining supportive measures to ensure the complainant has continued access to education;
+- (d) Trauma-informed responses to a report of an alleged incident of sexual misconduct. - 4.
+An institution within the System that designates an advocate pursuant to subsection 1 shall provide for the availability of an advocate to students within a reasonable distance from the institution or by electronic means if it is not practicable to provide for the availability of an advocate in person. - Sec.
+21. 1.
+If an advocate is designated pursuant to section 20 of this act, the advocate shall: - (a) Inform a student or employee of, or provide resources about how to obtain information on: - (1) Options on how to report an alleged incident of sexual misconduct and the effects of each option; - (2) Counseling services available on a campus of the institution and through local community resources; - (3) Medical and legal services available on or off a campus of the institution; - (4) Available supportive measures; - (5) Counseling related to student loans; - (6) The grievance process of the institution and that the grievance process is not a substitute for the system of criminal justice; - (7) The role of local, state and federal law enforcement agencies; - (8) Any limits on the ability of the advocate to provide privacy or confidentiality to the student or employee; and - (9) A policy on sexual misconduct adopted by the institution pursuant to section 17 of this act; - (b) Notify the student or employee of his or her rights and the responsibilities of the institution regarding an order for protection, restraining order or injunction issued by a court; - (c) Unless otherwise required by state or federal law, not be required to report an alleged incident of sexual misconduct to the institution or a law enforcement agency; - (d) Provide confidential services to students and employees; - (e) Not provide confidential services to more than one party in a grievance process; - (f) Unless otherwise required by state or federal law, not disclose confidential information without the prior written consent of the student or employee who shared the information; - (g) Support a complainant or respondent in obtaining supportive measures to ensure the complainant or respondent has continued access to education; and